denisyukphp/tmpfile-manager/docs/index.md

 $handler->handle($config);
 ```

-By default, garbage collection in TmpFileManager is off.
+By default garbage collection is off.

 ## Custom handlers

-Define your handlers to get more control of temp files management with ConfigBuilder.
+Define your handlers to get more control of temp files.
+Each handler implements its own interface.
 Below are the default handlers:

 ```php
 <?php